cyber-dojo/runner/docs/README.md

 at /usr/local/bin/red_amber_green.rb,
-which can be eval'd and called to find the [traffic-light colour](http://blog.cyber-dojo.org/2014/10/cyber-dojo-traffic-lights.html). rag is nil when the image does not contain a /usr/local/bin/red_amber_green.rb file.
+which can be eval'd and called to find the [traffic-light colour](http://blog.cyber-dojo.org/2014/10/cyber-dojo-traffic-lights.html). rag is null when the image does not contain a /usr/local/bin/red_amber_green.rb file.

 - - - -